cogentcore/.github/profile/README.md

 </h1>

 Cogent Core is a free and open source software ecosystem for all platforms, built around a powerful, fast, elegant framework that allows you to Code Once, Run Everywhere.

+See the [Cogent Core Website](https://cogentcore.org/core) for more information, including extensive documentation and interactive examples you can directly edit and run.